 The patient knew what she had to do but she had either not complied with the exercise programs or had started them and within a few days had given up and returned to her old exercise habits.
 As you would understand, this was making the condition more resistant to improving.

 Some may say that she was not serious about getting better.
-Others may say that she was lazy which was certainly not the case.
+Others may say that she was lazy.
+Neither were true.

 What was going on?

 The physiotherapists were explaining both the condition and the treatment from their perspective.
-Each clinician had failed to appreciate the demands of her working life and her intrenched exercise habits.
+Each clinician had failed to appreciate the demands of her working life, her intrenched exercise habits and her beliefs with regards to exercise.
 They had also not been able to elicit from her, full engagement, only an agreement to do the exercises.
 Agreeing to do the exercises is very different from the taking the action to do them.

 What could I do differently?